 You might ask your administrative assistant to assist with your company’s social media accounts.
 (For larger business, it’s suggested you hire a full-time social media specialist or something within that realm to build out a strategy.
 It’s worth it.)

-See if candidates have experience posting to social media accounts like Facebook, Instagram, Twitter, and TikTok.
+If you want your administrative assistant to help with this, gauge their skillset with posting to social media accounts like Facebook, Instagram, Twitter, and TikTok for other businesses.
 This skill can be helpful for base-level marketing of your company while keeping customers informed of what’s going on inside and outside of the office.
-If you want your administrative assistant to help with this, gauge their skillset with posting on social media for other businesses.

 “I have a lot of experience with social media.
 Though not in an official business capacity, I have an Instagram with over 10,000 followers.
 It’s an Instagram dedicated to food around the city.
 It’s helped me understand posting etiquette and trends within social media.”